-Before beginning end-to-end testing, test to ensure that code is deployed correctly, data conversion programs are ready and all necessary connections are in place by performing system integration testing in the end-to-end testing environment.

-End-to-end testing includes mock go-live activities followed by daily, weekly, and monthly business and technical processes.
+- User acceptance testing involves leveraging end users, subject matter experts or quality-assurance teams to execute system-specific test cases.
+These test cases focus on the application or system that has been modified and does not yet consider the entire data-flow process.
+As previously mentioned, user-acceptance testing should include test scenarios and accompanying test cases for each business requirement, module, functionality, and process being modified or implemented.
+It's also critically important to consider user permissions when testing your application functionality.
+Make sure that only those who you've identified as having a need to access, modify, or edit data or system modules are granted access and permission to do so. - End-to-end testing includes mock go-live activities followed by daily, weekly, and monthly business and technical processes.
+Use business process flows, desk-level procedures, and business requirements to build scenarios that can execute in the order of the day-in-the-life for each process, whether it involves a member, claim, or provider.
 Performing the end-to-end testing on the production platform provides the technical team with time to troubleshoot any issues with integration points between the core application and satellite systems.
-Consider performing two-to-three cycles of unit testing and allow time between each cycle for defect remediation.
+Consider performing two to three cycles and allow time between each cycle for defect remediation.
 Each cycle should include regression testing of passed scenarios to verify that changes have no negative impact on original tests.